 Flexible offerings generally fall into two broad categories: active and passive management.
 Actively managed connections receive real-time grid feedback and are subject to dynamic operating limits, requiring customer facilities to respond in real time to signals from the Company.
 These approaches enable close alignment between DER operation and prevailing system conditions.
 In contrast, passive or scheduled connections operate under predefined operating profiles, such as seasonal or time-based curtailment schedules, without continuous real-time, grid-aware feedback.

-The dynamic nature of actively managed offerings also creates a pathway for future grid service capabilities.
-In these configurations, utilities may monitor real-time grid conditions and actively dispatch DERs to help mitigate system constraints, support reliability, or provide other grid services.
+The dynamic nature of actively managed offerings also creates core competencies for future grid service capabilities.
+Flexibility is generally intended to enable DERs to operate in a way that increases overall utilization of the distribution system.
+The core methodology relies on real-time monitoring and communication with DERs, which can be applied to other scenarios where facilities may help support the distribution network or participate in grid services programs to reduce congestion.

 While the primary objective remains safe interconnection, these offerings can also support broader system benefits as grid needs evolve.

 The specific characteristics, requirements, and use cases for each flexible interconnection offering are described in greater detail in the subsections that follow.